worldofmarcus/project-portfolio-3/README.md

 * Bug: On the edit and remove function the application crasches if the user inputs a negative number.
 This was fixed by adding a negative integer check in the validate max rows function.

 **2022-08-24**
 * Bug: When the user edits the 'value' cell on the edit function and inputs a negative number, the calculate total value function crasches.
-Thiw was fixed by adding a negative integer check in the update cell function.
+This was fixed by adding a negative integer check in the update cell function.

 **2022-08-24**
 * Bug: When the user inputs a negative number on the sorting credential choice screen the application crasches.
 This was fixed by adding a negative integer check in the validate data function.